-However, it is an informational resource that may be used as a training tool and can provide new insights and a clearer understanding of nonprofit organizations, board meetings, operations, agency planning, administration of agency personnel, teamwork, orientation for new board members, federal accounting requirements, and self-help agency activities.
+Boards of Directors play a critical role in the success of any non-profit organization.
+With this in mind, the Board of Directors Handbook was designed for use by board members of any housing agency.
+It is an informational resource that may be used as a training tool and can provide new insights and a clearer understanding of nonprofit organizations, board meetings and operations, agency planning, administration of agency personnel, teamwork, orientation for new board members, federal accounting requirements, and agency activities.